mohamed-elfiky/hw-rspec-rails-intro/part4.md

 JSON response---is a common pattern for interacting with external services.

-One way to call such an API  from Ruby would be to use the `URI` class in the Ruby standard library to construct the request URI, use the  `Net::HTTP` class to issue the request to TMDb, and parse the resulting JSON object.
-But sometimes we can be more productive by standing on the shoulders of others, as we can in this case.
-The gem `themoviedb-api`
-is a user-contributed Ruby "wrapper" around TMDb's RESTful API, mentioned on the TMDb API documentation pages.
-Not every RESTful
-API has a corresponding Ruby library, but for those that do, such as TMDb, the library can hide the API details behind a few simple Ruby methods.
+In general there are (at least) two ways to construct external API calls in Ruby: directly or using a library.
+The direct method would be to use the `URI` class in the Ruby standard library to construct the request URI, use the `Net::HTTP` class to issue the request to TMDb, check for errors in the response, and if all is well, and parse the resulting JSON object.
+But sometimes we can be more productive by standing on the shoulders of others, as we can in this case by using a library (or in the Ruby world, a gem).
+The gem `themoviedb-api` is a user-contributed Ruby "wrapper" around TMDb's RESTful API, mentioned on the TMDb API documentation pages.
+Not every RESTful API has a corresponding Ruby library, but for those that do, such as TMDb, Stripe, and many others, the library can hide the API details behind a few simple Ruby methods.
 In this case, the gem conveniently constructs the correct RESTful URIs, performs the remote service calls, and parses the JSON results into Ruby objects representing movies, playlists, and so on.

 ** TBD: Exercise:  get an API key and manually try out some requests from the `irb` command line.**